 These sounds and typing delays caused by Filter Keys can become very troublesome.
 However, it is not difficult to solve this problem.

-Reasons behind this Issue
+Reasons Behind This Issue

-Method #1: Turning off Filter Keys
+Method #1: Turning Off Filter Keys

-To Turn Filter Keys off, follow the instructions below:
+To turn Filter Keys off, follow the instructions below:

-4. Inside Ease of Access Center window, scroll down to find the option labeled as Make the keyboard easier to use.
-Click over it find the way to turn-off Filter keys.
+4. Inside the Ease of Access Center window, scroll down to find the option labeled as ‘Make the keyboard easier to use‘.
+Click on it to find the way to turn off Filter Keys.

-5. Scroll down in the next window and uncheck the box labeled as Turn on Filter Keys.
-Click on Apply and OK buttons respectively in order to apply these settings.
-It will turn off the filter keys.
-Check your keyboard for clicking noise and see if it now stops making the noise
+5. Scroll down in the next window and uncheck the box labeled ‘Turn on Filter Keys.’
+Click on the ‘Apply‘ and ‘OK‘ buttons, respectively, in order to apply these settings.
+This will turn off the filter keys.
+Test your keyboard for clicking noise and see if it now stops making the noise.